StackVista/stackstate-docs/setup/authentication.md

 ## File-based authentication

+To keep using configuration file based authentication but change the users here is an example to have 2 users, admin-demo and guest-demo, with the 2 default roles available, the md5 hash still needs to be generated and put in the example.

-Here is an example of `authentication` that configures a user `admin/password` and a user `guest/password`.
-Place it within the `stackstate { api {` block of the `etc/application_stackstate.conf`.
-Make sure to remove the line `authentication.enabled = false` to `authentication.enabled = false` in the `application_stackstate.conf` file.
-Restart StackState to make the change take effect.
+Here is an example of authentication that configures two users: `admin/password` and `guest/password`.
+Place it within the `stackstate { api {` block of `etc/application_stackstate.conf`.
+Make sure to remove the line `authentication.enabled = false` in the `application_stackstate.conf` file.
+Restart StackState for changes to take effect.

 ```javascript
 authentication {